ikolomiko/ikooskar-qt/README.md

 ## Dependencies for development
 * Qt Creator (optional but highly recommended)
 * Qt Framework >= 6.2
-* Compiler: GCC (for Linux), MinGW (for Windows)
+* Compiler: GCC (for Linux), MinGW-w64 (for Windows)
   - For cross compiling from Linux to Windows, we use [this script](/scripts/compile4win32.sh) which utilizes [MXE](https://mxe.cc/) (with `x86_64-w64-mingw32.static-cmake` package).
   You won't need this if your host OS is Windows.
+* libexpat
 * CMake
 * Ninja (optional)
 * Code formatter (optional): `clang-format`

 ## Dependencies for the end user
 * Internet connection for the first activation
-* For Windows users: either Microsoft Office or LibreOffice
-* For Linux users: LibreOffice
+* Any program that can open .xlsx files (e.g. LibreOffice, Gnumeric, WPS Office, MS Office)

 &nbsp;